Teen Dating Violence Prevention

 For More Information

-For more information about the Teen Dating Violence Prevention program at Eastern Idaho Public Health District, or are interested in a presentation for your school, community, or church group on this topic, please contact:
+For more information about the Teen Dating Violence Prevention program at Eastern Idaho Public Health, or are interested in a presentation for your school, community, or church group on this topic, please contact:

 Mimi Taylor, M.S., C.H.E.S.